 And yet, countless bodybuilders still continue to use them, putting their lives at stake.

 The problem with steroid use is that you tend to get hooked to them.
 Bulking biceps, chest, and thighs give you a high that is unimaginable and you just want to get more and more of it.
 So, if you think you can do a cycle and quit after some time, you are grossly mistaken.
 You get drawn into this bad world of drugs and steroids and you keep doing them while endangering your life.
+Even though there are testosterone boosters such as Testo Prime and other natural supplements that can help them get great results, most guys take the drastic step that proves fatal over time.

 - 1 Bodybuilders Who Died Early